HITGmbH/py-convergent-encryption/README.md

-Convergent encryptions uses the cryptographic hash of the plaintext as the encryption key so that identical plaintexts always encrypt to identical ciphertext values as it always uses identical encryption keys.
+Convergent encryptions uses the cryptographic hash of the plaintext as the encryption key so that identical plaintexts always encrypt to identical ciphertext values as it always   identical encryption keys.

 This implementation uses SHA256d as a cryptographic hash function and AES-256 in Counter (CTR) mode as a block cipher.

-By applying a cryptographic hash function to the encryption key a storage id may be constructed that when uses in an addressing schema allows the construction of efficiently used encrypted storage as identical blocks resolve to the same id.
+By applying a cryptographic hash function to the encryption key a storage id may be constructed that when used in an addressing schema allows the construction of efficiently used encrypted storage as identical blocks resolve to the same id.